 One of the biggest reasons to use CDs is for security.
 You don’t have to worry about losing your principal because the money is usually held in an insured account.

-“If you don’t need access to your money for several years, a longer-term CD would typically provide a substantially better return than keeping your money in a standard savings account,” Jacob says.
+“If you don’t need access to your money for several years, a longer-term CD would typically provide a substantially better return than keeping your money in a standard savings account,” says Fred Jacobs, senior manager, media relations and sponsorships at Ent Credit Union, Colorado’s largest credit union.

-CDs can also be useful for short-term savings needs of six to 18 months.
-Blackman points out that locking up some of your money in a CD can prevent you from dipping into your funds for other purposes and making sure the money goes to the proper goal.
+CDs can also be useful to save for the short term — six to 18 months.
+Locking up some of your money in a CD can prevent you from dipping into your funds for other purposes and making sure the money goes to the proper goal, says Morgan Blackman, a wealth coach, and investor and founder of Holistic Bucks Coaching.

 When investing in a CD is not worth it

-While CDs are stable and safe, the reality is that you might not get the best return for your money.
-On top of that, both Jacobs and Blackman point out, even with a high yield, you’re not likely to beat inflation with a CD investment.
+Though CDs are stable and safe, the reality is that you might not get the best return for your money.
+On top of that, both Jacobs and Blackman point out that even with a high yield, you’re not likely to beat inflation with a CD investment.

 “Consider low-risk mutual funds as well,” Blackman says.
 “They aren’t as risky as stocks, but they can still yield better returns than CDs.”